KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

   - Defines the groups
 - `/etc/passwd`
   - Defines users' login names, uid, gid, home directories, login shells
+- `/etc/profile`
+  - A global configuration file for the environment that applies to all users
 - `/etc/shadow`
   - Information about the users' passwords
 - `/home`